AlexanderParker/blobify/README.md

 - Contexts can only inherit from contexts defined earlier in the file
 - Child contexts inherit all patterns and options from parents, then add their own
 - Cannot redefine the `default` context - it's automatically created
-- Inheritance order is preserved: parent1 ΓåÆ parent2 ΓåÆ child
+- Inheritance order is preserved: parent1 → parent2 → child

 ### Context Discovery